 I feel bad that my brother-in-law is spending more of his time in carpools these days, but at least he has his wine collection.
 (OK, I'm over it.
 Really.)

 The moral of the story is something John said to me: "There was no longer an advantage to be on the CBOE floor versus your computer at home."
 As a professional without a "floor-trader advantage," he decided to get out of the game.

 This is great news for individual investors!
 Whereas professionals like John used to have access to superior information and faster, less-costly trading, we now have those very same tools.
 In other words: The playing field has leveled.

 But just because the playing field has leveled, that doesn't mean there isn't still money to be made -- if you're employing the right options strategy.
 And that's why you should check out our Motley Fool Pro service, led by Jeff Fischer.
 Jeff's a smart, long-term investor who believes that options can help most any investor earn better returns.
 To learn more, just put your email address in the box below for immediate access.

 And thanks, John, for your inspiration.
 I hope many Fools get to trade places with you.

 This article was originally published on August 14, 2009.
 It has been updated.

 Motley Fool President Scott Schedler owns no shares of any company mentioned in this article.
-Disney, optionsXpress, and Schwab are Motley Fool Stock Advisor recommendations.
-Disney and Intel are Inside Value selections.
-PepsiCo is an Income Investor pick.
-Motley Fool Options recommended buying calls on Intel.
+FedEx, optionsXpress, and Schwab are Motley Fool Stock Advisor recommendations.
 The Fool has a disclosure policy.